Kitware/vtk-examples/src/Cxx/Rendering/PBR_Skybox_Anisotropy.md

 - [Object Shading Properties](https://gitlab.kitware.com/paraview/paraview-docs/-/blob/master/doc/source/ReferenceManual/objectShadingProperties.rst)

 !!! note
     - `<DATA>/PBR_Skybox_Anisotropy.json` assumes that the skyboxes and textures are in the subfolders `Skyboxes` and `Textures` relative to this file.
-This allows you to copy this JSON file and the assocuated subfolders to any other location on your computer.
+This allows you to copy this JSON file and the associated subfolders to any other location on your computer.
     - You can turn off the skybox in the JSON file by setting `"skybox":false`.
 Image based lighting will still be active.

+!!! note
+    - The C++ example requires C++17 as `std::filesystem` is used.
+If your compiler does not support C++17 comment out the filesystem stuff.